When should I start dating again, after a breakup?

 Unfortunately, though, no matter how good a break up might be FOR you, they rarely FEEL good to you.
 That’s okay.
 Not everything that’s good for us feels good.
 For that matter, not everything that feels good is good for us, either.

 There is a period of natural grieving and heartache for both partners, even if you are the one who ended the relationship!
-If you move on too quickly with hopes of sidestepping the pain (commonly known as a “rebound relationship”), this grief will find you later, somehow, often when you least expect it.
+If you start dating again too quickly with hopes of sidestepping the pain (commonly known as a “rebound relationship”), this grief will find you later, somehow, often when you least expect it.
 Sometimes a partner will grieve the relationship before ending it.
 Which leaves the unsuspecting partner very hurt by her partner’s seeming “coldness” about the breakup.
 “Why doesn’t she feel sad?”
 “Why is she so cold?”
 “How come I’m the only one feeling anything here?”
 Typically this occurs when one partner does the work of grieving the relationship BEFORE ending the relationship.

 Contrary to popular opinion, when it comes to dating again, opposites do not attract.
 Like attracts like.
 Sure, she may like to play football and you might like to shop – but I promise you this: you are both equally broken, and you are both equally healed.
 At least you start that way.